rodrihgh/rodrihgh.github.io/_projects/user-activity-detection.md

 Take a look at the following images:

 {% include gallery id="gal_scv" caption="Reconstructed user activity under different error levels (about 0, -10 and -35 dB respectively).
-Within each picture, the left column shows a portion of the original vector and the right column its reconstruction." %}
+Within each picture, the left column shows a portion of the original values and the right column its reconstruction." %}

 They are actually a by-product of a real project I participated in at work.
 We were exploring some strategies to enable massive connectivity in 5G mobile networks, which relied on reconstructing compressed information about mobile users' activity.
-As I went through the implementation, I realized I needed a way to visually assess how good I was doing with the reconstruction, so by serendipity I ended up creating these minimalist patterns you could hang in your living room.
+As I went through the implementation, I realized I needed a way to visually assess how good the reconstruction was doing, so by serendipity I ended up creating these minimalist patterns you could hang in your living room.